Soulja Boy Was Right

 Soulja Boy tell 'em!

 Once a piece of art (whether it's a game, movie, or a book) is released into the world, its meaning is no longer controlled by its creator, but rather those who consume it.
-This is called “death of the author”, and no, it's not actually about the cancel culture.
-The argument here is that once a work is created, the author's intentions and interpretations should not hold ultimate authority over how that work is understood.
+This is called “death of the author”, coined by this French guy called Roland Barthes.
+And no, it's not actually about the people getting cancelled on Twitter.
+The argument here is that once a work is created, the author's intentions should not hold ultimate authority over how that work is understood.

 The birth of the reader must be at the cost of the death of the Author.

-Essentially, meaning is not something fixed by the creator, it's something fluid, produced by the reader (or player, in this case), shaped by their own context, their own feelings, experiences, and imagination.
+Essentially, meaning is not something fixed by the creator.
+It's fluid, produced by the player, shaped by their own feelings, experiences, and therefore, their own interpretations.
+And when it comes to interpretations, fruitfulness matters way more than faithfulness.

-So yeah, Soulja Boy was right.
+So yeah, I really do think Soulja Boy was right.
 Maybe not in the way Jonathan Blow intended, but in the way that actually mattered.

 Watch me crank it, watch me roll

 A quick side note on Jonathan Blow himself, he was once seen as kind of a genius within the larger game development scene.
-You know, the face of independent game development, a “true artist” in a world full of AAA devs making toys.
+You know, the face of independent game development, a “true artist” in a world full of amateur devs making shitty toys.
 That view is mostly gone these days.
-His follow-up game, The Witness, was technically impressive and was critically well received, but it also quickly gained a reputation for being unbearably pretentious at points.
-So much so that it even inspired an excellent parody called The Looker.
-He also released a remaster of Braid recently, one Blow himself isn't shy to admit that sold “terribly”.
+His follow-up game, The Witness, was technically impressive and was critically well received, but it also quickly gained a reputation for being unbearably pretentious at times.
+So much so that it even inspired an excellent parody called The Looker that might be an unironically better game.
+There's also the remaster of Braid that was released recently, and Blow himself isn't shy to admit that it sold “terribly”.
+So there's that.

 But he's probably most controversial these days for his political views.
 I remember just a few years ago he had made a tweet showing his distrust in the popular narrative surrounding COVID, spreading some rather questionable views.
-I actually quoted that tweet, just saying “Soulja Boy was right”.
-It was supposed to be a joke mostly, and I wasn't really expecting him to see it.
+Naturally, I quoted one of his tweets, just saying “Soulja Boy was right”.
+It was supposed to be a joke (mostly), and I wasn't really expecting him to see it.

 Yet he did, and I got blocked by him.